-On August 22, 2024, we declared a cash dividend of \$0.52 per share of common stock, payable on October 23, 2024, to holders of record as of the close of business on October 4, 2024.
+On November 19, 2024, we declared a cash dividend of \$0.52 per share of common stock, payable on January 22, 2025, to holders of record as of the close of business on January 3, 2025.

-As of July 26, 2024, our Board of Directors had authorized the repurchase of up to \$17.1 billion of our common stock under our stock repurchase program.
+In the first quarter of fiscal 2025, our Board of Directors authorized the repurchase of an additional \$1.0 billion of our common stock.
+As of October 25, 2024, our Board of Directors had authorized cumulative repurchases of up to \$17.1 billion of our common stock under our stock repurchase program.
 Under this program, we may purchase shares of our outstanding common stock through solicited or unsolicited transactions in the open market, in privately negotiated transactions, through accelerated share repurchase programs, pursuant to a Rule 10b5-1 plan or in such other manner as deemed appropriate by our management.
 The stock repurchase program may be suspended or discontinued at any time.
-Since the May 13, 2003 inception of this program through July 26, 2024, we repurchased a total of 375 million shares of our common stock at an average price of \$42.73 per share, for an aggregate purchase price of \$16 billion.
-As of July 26, 2024, the remaining authorized amount for stock repurchases under this program was \$1.1 billion.
+Since the May 13, 2003 inception of this program through October 25, 2024, we repurchased a total of 377 million shares of our common stock at an average price of \$43.25 per share, for an aggregate purchase price of \$16.3 billion.
+As of October 25, 2024, the remaining authorized amount for stock repurchases under this program was \$0.8 billion.